Getting Standards Not Owned by JHU

 (1) Try BorrowDirect

-- Library home page --> Get Materials (on the left) --> Borrow Direct
+- Library home page --> Get Materials (on top) --> Borrow Direct

 (2) Try Interlibrary Loan